 When in Kiruna, I took a northern lights snowshoeing tour with Outdoor North 67° booked through Manawa.
 I highly recommend the experience to those looking to experience an activity while seeing the beautiful aurora in the sky!

-This activity is pretty chill and will take place over the span of 2-2.5 hours.
+This activity is pretty chill and will take place over 2 to 2.5 hours.
 You can be a beginner and still sign up for this!

 On my trip, I had a super enthusiastic guide who loved the Arctic and once we snowshoed our way into the Swedish forest, he built snow couches for us to chill on by a fire with a hot drink while he told us stories.